-Jane Shore has problems.
-Her life is falling apart: she’s about to be evicted from her apartment; her career as a PR maven is stalling; and her attempt to impress a potential future boyfriend fails because she doesn’t even know the difference between flora and fauna.
+Jane Shore has problems: she’s about to be evicted from her apartment; her career as a PR maven is stalling; and her attempt to impress a potential future boyfriend fails because she doesn’t even know the difference between flora and fauna.

 After Jane disgraces herself at the record launch for hip-hop pretender RapStallion, she faces her worst fears: moving to Brooklyn, and losing her main account, To Do magazine, to her pixie-sized nemesis, Lee Munroe.
 And before she can ride off into the sunset on a pink-maned horse, Jane must face a series of ordeals, from a philosophy-themed bridal shower to a reality-stars-of-yesteryear party to a one-off performance of the hip-hopera Mary Rappins in Central Park …

 Set in New York City, Trendy But Casual is a comedy of manners, a satire about the obsession with celebrity, and an important warning to young people everywhere about the dangers of getting naked in Williamsburg.